Reason Foundation: Background

 Robert Poole founded Reason Foundation and served as its president from 1978 to 2001.
 Patricia Lynn Scarlett took over as president in 2001, but soon resigned to join the George W. Bush administration as assistant secretary for policy, management, and budget at the Department of the Interior.
 David Nott, a Stanford University graduate, has served as Reason Foundation's president since 2001.

 The foundation is an associate member of the State Policy Network, a U.S. national network of free-market-oriented think tanks.

 Funding and partners

 As a 501(c)(3) nonprofit organization, Reason Foundation is supported by donations and sale of its publications.
 According to 2012 disclosures, its largest donors were the David H. Koch Charitable Foundation ($1,522,212) and the Sarah Scaife Foundation ($2,016,000).

 In 2020, the independent rating group Charity Navigator rated Reason with four out of four stars.
+As of 2024, the foundation's Charity Navigator score is 97 percent.

 Publications

 Annual Privatization Report, Privatization Watch, and Innovators in Action

 Reason Foundation publishes the Annual Privatization Report, which reports on news and trends in U.S. outsourcing, privatization, and public-private partnerships.
 Privatization Watch is another of the Foundation's privatization publications published quarterly.
 Innovators in Action is an annual publication that advocates shrinking the size and scope of government, usually through privatization.
 Former New York City Mayor Rudy Giuliani, former Florida Gov. Jeb Bush, former Colorado Gov. Bill Owens wrote columns for this publication in 2007.